 Surfers Paradise SLSC

-Surfers Paradise Surf Life Saving Club is without doubt one of the busiest beaches in Australia, completing double the annually recorded rescues of neighbouring Clubs.
+Surfers Paradise Surf Life Saving Club is without doubt one of the busiest beaches in Australia, in many completing double the annually recorded rescues of neighbouring Clubs.
 These results are testament to the phenomenal work carried our by our Volunteer Surf Life Savers and their invaluable contribution to our local community.

 BMD Northcliffe SLSC